Russians keep pressure on Mariupol; massive convoy breaks up

 “They want to destroy the people of Mariupol.
 They want to make them starve,” Vereshchuk said.
 “It’s a war crime.”

-All told, some 100,000 people have been evacuated during the past two days from seven cities under Russian blockade in the north and center of the country, including the Kyiv suburbs, Zelensky said.
+All told, some 100,000 people have been evacuated during the past two days from seven cities under Russian blockade in the north and centre of the country, including the Kyiv suburbs, Zelensky said.

 Zelensky told Russian leaders that the invasion will backfire on them as their economy is strangled.
 Western sanctions have already dealt a severe blow, causing the ruble to plunge, foreign businesses to flee and prices to rise sharply.